Lucas Oil Stadium

-Lucas Oil Stadium is a multi-purpose stadium in downtown Indianapolis, Indiana, United States.
-It replaced the RCA Dome as the home field of the National Football League (NFL)'s Indianapolis Colts and opened on August 16, 2008.
+Lucas Oil Stadium is a retractable roof multi-purpose stadium in Indianapolis, Indiana, U.S. It replaced the RCA Dome as the home field of the Indianapolis Colts of the National Football League (NFL).
+It opened on August 16, 2008.
 The stadium was constructed to allow the removal of the RCA Dome and expansion of the Indiana Convention Center on its site.
 It is located on the south side of South Street, a block south of the former site of the RCA Dome.
 The stadium's naming rights belong to the Lucas Oil corporation.
-The venue also serves as the home for the Drum Corps International Championships.

 Architectural firm HKS, Inc. was responsible for the stadium's design, with Walter P Moore working as the Structural Engineer of Record.
-The stadium features a retractable roof and a large retractable window on one end, allowing the Colts to play both indoors and outdoors.
-The field surface was originally FieldTurf, but was replaced with Shaw Sports Momentum Pro in 2018.
-The exterior of the new stadium is faced with a reddish-brown brick trimmed with Indiana limestone, similar to several other sports venues in the area, including Gainbridge Fieldhouse, Hinkle Fieldhouse and Fairgrounds Coliseum.
+The field surface was originally FieldTurf; it was replaced with Shaw Sports Momentum Pro in 2018.
+In 2024, it became the first indoor NFL venue to use geofill when Hellas Matrix Turf was installed.
+The exterior of the stadium is faced with a reddish-brown brick trimmed with Indiana limestone, similar to several other sports venues in the area, including Gainbridge Fieldhouse, Hinkle Fieldhouse and Corteva Coliseum.

 Name

-The home field of the Indianapolis Colts for 24 seasons (1984–2007) was the RCA Dome, which was part of the Indiana Convention Center.
-In 2006, prior to the new stadium's construction, Lucas Oil, manufacturer and distributor of automotive oil, additives and lubricants, secured the naming rights for the stadium at a cost of $122 million over the next 20 years.
+The home field of the Indianapolis Colts for their first 24 seasons in the city (1984–2007) was the RCA Dome (formerly the Hoosier Dome), which was part of the Indiana Convention Center.
+In 2006, prior to the new stadium's construction, Lucas Oil, a manufacturer and distributor of automotive oil, additives and lubricants headquartered in Indianapolis, secured the naming rights for the stadium at a cost of $122 million over the next 20 years.

 Features

-Lucas Oil Stadium has a seating capacity of 67,000, and covers approximately 1.8 e6sqft.
+Lucas Oil Stadium has a seating capacity of 63,000, and covers approximately 1.8 e6sqft.
 The stadium offers 139 suites, two club lounges, two exhibit halls and 12 meeting rooms.
 There are also 360-degree ribbon boards and two 53 ft tall HD video boards.
 An underground walkway directly connects the stadium to the Indiana Convention Center.